-3. Don’t bore anybody
+3. Don’t Bore Anybody

 Quantity is important, but the quality is crucial.
 The moment your content appears irrelevant to your target businesses, they’ll ignore your next posts.
 Once that happens, your chances of reaching them organically drop dramatically.

 Don’t be afraid of encouraging engagement with a question.
-People like to be asked to share their creations, preferences, ideas and opinions.
-A furniture company looking to engage with interior designers might post a selection of beautiful sofas in different settings, and ask for votes on which room or style has the most visual impact.
+People like to be asked to share their creations, preferences, ideas, and opinions.
+A furniture company looking to engage with interior designers might post a selection of beautiful sofas in different settings and ask for votes on which room or style has the most visual impact.

 Visual impact is imperative too.
 Make sure your images are always eye-catching; generic won’t do.
 Text is so easy to scroll past, whereas an image or video will automatically grab the attention.
 Always keep the images relevant to the content you’re posting.
-Videos are even more engaging than photos – they’re both intriguing and more entertaining.
+Videos are even more engaging than photos – they’re both intriguing and entertaining.

-4. Set a reasonable marketing budget
+4. Set a Reasonable Marketing Budget

 If you decide to put a few dollars into it, you’ll reap what you sow.
 If you’re on a tight budget, a maximum of $10 should suffice for one post, as any initial engagement should result in organic reach; this you can measure in the analytics.

-Boosting is quick and simple; you’ll have the option to select audiences with specific interests in specific areas and to select a duration for the promotion to run.
+Boosting is quick and simple; you’ll have the option to select audiences with specific interests in specific areas and select a duration for the promotion to run.
 Choose your maximum or daily budget, and hit the button.
 If you’ve got a decent following, it’s ideal to choose audiences who have visited your website or liked your page already – obviously, they’ve previously expressed some interest.

 So there you have it…